Configuring user access and databases for a SequenceServer Cloud BLAST server

 BLAST search history

 By default, a button at the top of the dashboard allows the administrator(s) to view the search history of all users.
-This can also be made accessible to all users.
+We can also make this accessible to all users.

-Having an overview of searches performed can be a handy way for researchers to go back to a previous result, and for administrators to understand which datasets are most important to users.
+This overview of searches performed can help researchers to go back to a previous result, and can help administrators to understand which datasets are most important to users.

 Advanced logging is also available.
 We can activate “audit trail logging” whereby every click is recorded.
 This can help with security audits, and for better understanding which of your team members are using the server and how.
 This is also great for teaching, as it can help educators make sense of student engagement.